 1. Administrative difficulties: Setup time and maintenance

 In order to make the process more streamlined, small business owners should look to new companies who offer more streamlined and automated options for 401(k)s.
-With new technology and innovation in the retirement space, there are many ways of making this process easy and simple so small business owners can concentrate on what they’re good at: running their business.
+With new technology and innovation in the retirement space, there are many ways of making this process easy and simple so small business owners can concentrate on what they’re good at: running their businesses.

 Many owners have looked into providing 401(k)s for their employees, but found that most services are geared towards large businesses with a high number of employees.
-While this might have been the case in the past, there are now options for SMB owners to provide these policies at an affordable price.
+While this might have been the case in the past, there are now options for small business owners to provide these policies at an affordable price.
 Not only that, but employers can get significant tax deductions from offering retirement plans to their employees, which often make the overall costs to provide them minimal.

 3. They think their employees won't participate in the 401(k) plan, so why bother?

 Captain401's client companies have an average participation rate of over 50%, with many companies having as high as 90% participation!
 When employees are educated about the financial benefits of contributing to a 401(k), the signup process is easy, and administrators are easily able to monitor participation rates, your employees will definitely take advantage of this worthwhile benefit.

 4. They can't afford an employer match contribution

 Matching programs vary widely!
 In fact, they're entirely optional.
 You can offer a 401(k) plan for your employees to contribute money to even if you're not able to afford a company match.

 If a 100% match for your employee contributions sounds steep, you can still offer to put something in.
 Many put in 50% of what their employees contribute, up to a certain percentage.
 Vesting schedules that require employees to have worked at the company for a specific period of time before the match is offered is also an option.

 Also, the IRS allows employers who offer matching programs to deduct those contributions on their taxes.